shred/a4000-bom/README.md

 The main file of this project is the `a4000-rb-bom.yml` file.
 It contains the bill of material in a file format that can be easily diffed by git, and can also easily read by programs.

 A Python tool called `convert.py` generates human readable files from that.
-You can find them in the `bom` directory.
+You can find them in the `docs` directory.
 The converter needs [PyYAML](https://pypi.org/project/PyYAML/) and [Jinja2](https://pypi.org/project/Jinja2/) installed.

 ## Copyright